slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Solitude is for me a fount of healing which makes my life worth living.
 Talking is often a torment for me, and I need many days of silence to recover from the futility of words."
 -- Carl Jung [1875]*

-> *It is astonishing what foolish things one can temporarily believe if one thinks too long alone."
+> *"It is astonishing what foolish things one can temporarily believe if one thinks too long alone."
 -- John Maynard Keynes [1883]*

 > *"I am lonely, yet not everybody will do.
 I don’t know why, some people fill the gaps and others emphasize my loneliness.
 In reality those who satisfy me are those who simply allow me to live with my «idea of them»."